Advance care planning is a way for you to ensure your wishes and goals are known for the types of care you expect to have at the end of your life.

 Advance care planning means talking with the people closest to you—including your doctors, advisors and loved ones—about your wishes and goals for nearing the end of life.
 You should talk to your family, close friends, doctor and attorney before deciding on advance directives.
 When you are ready to begin planning, there are many helpful tools available.
-See the Resources to Help You Start Planning section above.
+See the Resources to Help You Start Planning section below.

 It’s important to give a copy of your advance directives to your main doctors, to trusted family and friends, and to Peoples Health.
 Because you share your advance directives with these key contacts, if you change your advance directives, it’s also important to give them updated copies.
 When you share your advance directives with Peoples Health, we make sure all the healthcare providers you have a relationship with have access to your advance directives if needed.

 Advance directives can help you convey your desires and identify:

 You can download the Louisiana Advance Directives booklet using the link below.
 The booklet includes a living will document.

 Louisiana Advance Directives

 The law also allows you to designate a healthcare power of attorney to make decisions about your medical care and treatment if you are physically or mentally unable to do so.
 You may need to speak with an attorney for advice on creating a healthcare power of attorney to suit your needs.
 For more information, contact member services.

 Advance care planning takes careful thought and preparation.
 If you haven’t already, be sure and read the May 2016 issue of your member newsletter, the Connection.
 It includes a special feature on the topic.
 Below are some other tools to get you started: